Stax

 What is changefreq?

 changefreq is a hint to crawlers about how often the page content changes.
 Values: always, hourly, daily, weekly, monthly, yearly, never.
-Google uses it as a hint but determines actual crawl frequency based on its own signals.
+Use daily for news articles and blog indexes; weekly for category pages; monthly for evergreen content; yearly for rarely updated pages like terms or about pages.
+Google treats changefreq as a hint and determines actual crawl frequency based on its own signals — so do not set everything to daily hoping for more crawls.

 Do I need a sitemap if my site is small?